 Mindful eating isn't a weight loss cure, but it can be a powerful weight loss tool because it forces you to be more conscious of what you're putting into your mouth.
 Do you want the fried chicken, or do you want it because it's part of your Friday night routine?
 How does eating it make you feel, both while you're eating it and in the aftermath?

 When you pause to ask yourself why you want to eat before you head to the fridge, you're less likely to eat because you're bored, procrastinating, or upset.
 Focusing on the act of eating will also help you recognize when you're full.

+With so many weight loss diets out there, its hard to know which one is best.
+But there are so many questions like what is a ketogenic diet?
 Work smarter, not harder to achieve your health goals.
 These strategies will help you shed those extra pounds and become a fabulous new you.